OpenMendel/OrdinalGWAS.jl/docs/src/index.md

 rm("ordinalgwas.null.txt", force=true)
 ```

-In the following example we run a snpset test on every 15 snps.
+In the following example we run a SNP-set test on every 15 SNPs.

 ```julia